- Crossing the border?

 Are there rules and protocols to follow when a pastor and congregation part ways?

 Yes.
 The Church Order has a number of stipulations which we do well to follow.
 This is particularly important in situations which include a relationship breakdown and conflict.
 It can be helpful to consult Manual of Christian Reformed Church Government.
 This book walks through each of the articles of our Church Order and the supplements to various articles.
 The articles which specifically address this question and related issues are #12-18.
-You can view the articles of our Church Order by clicking on the following link.
+View the articles of our Church Order.

 You may also find it helpful to refer to Christian Reformed Church Order Commentary.